jamesshore/ergotest/docs/reporting_api.md

 > **Warning:** Visual changes to the output of this method are not considered breaking changes.

-Renders the `expected` and `actual` values of `error` as consecutive lines, with highlighting to make comparing the results easier.
-If `error` doesn’t have `expected` and `actual` values, returns an empty string.
+Renders the _error.expected_ and _error.actual_ as consecutive lines, with highlighting to make comparing the results easier.
+If they're undefined, returns an empty string.

-Renders `expected:` first in green, followed by the expected value in the default color.
+The expected value starts with the string `expected: ` in green, followed by _error.expected_ in the default color.
 It’s converted to a string by calling `util.inspect()` with infinite depth.

-Then it renders `actual:  ` in red on the following line, with padding after the colon to make the results line up, followed by the actual value in the default color.
+The actual value starts with the string `actual:  ` in red, with padding after the colon to make the results line up, followed by _error.actual_ in the default color.
 This is also converted to a string by calling `util.inspect()`.

 If the rendered values are more than one line, the strings are compared line by line.
 Any lines that are different are highlighted by coloring them bold bright yellow.